Double (1955 Calendar): March 8

 He received a brilliant vision of the Infant Jesus, who called him "John of God".
 To make up for all the misery he caused others as a soldier, he rented a house in Granada, Spain to care for the poor, needy, and unwanted.
 He lived completely for Jesus Christ during this time and served the Lord.
 St. John of God gave whatever he had or begged for what he needed.
 He even converted his patients and those who saw him work with them.
-St. John of God founded the Order of Charity and the Order of Hospitallers of Saint John of God.
-He was even a friend of St. John of Avila.
+St. John of God founded the Order of Charity and the Order of Hospitallers of Saint John of God, building two hospitals through only the alms he raised.
+He was a friend of St. John of Avila.
 St. John of God even had the stigmata.

-On March 8, 1550, St. John of God died in Granada while praying before a crucifix from a illness contracted while saving a drowning man.
-He was canonized October 16, 1690, by Pope Alexander VIII
+On March 8, 1550, St. John of God died in Granada while praying before a crucifix from an illness contracted while saving a drowning man.
+He was canonized on October 16, 1690, by Pope Alexander VIII.
+Pope Leo XIII added his name to the Litany for the Dying.

 O God, Who didst cause blessed John, burning with Thy love, to pass through flames unharmed, and dist enrich Thy Church with a new offspring through him: grant in view of his merits: that our sins may be destroyed in the first of Thy love and we ourselves healed unto life everlasting.
 Through our Lord.